connectamey/tryb4shop/README.md

 ## Tell us how you plan on bringing it to life.

 I could use Google Help from Business as well as technology point of view.
-To finalize the exact business model also, to freeze the requirements after user testing as well as mentorship support for the technologies.

 December 2019:
 Finalizing Business model (retailers tie ups/ affiliate/ inventory, etc.)
 Creating TensorFlow Lite supported models to recognize Foot